This includes the structure and anything permanently attached to the building.

 Contents Away from Premises

 Coverage for contents usually extends 100 to 1,000 feet from the premises.
 So if your business has items that are frequently carried off premises, an Inland Marine insurance policy is meant to cover such items.
 Alternatively, some commercial property insurance policies offer a limited amount of coverage for items while away from the premises.
 Here are some contents our clients frequently carry off-premises.
-If you have any, reference your policy or ask your insurance agent how to insure them.

 - Tools and equipment in vehicles.